adriteka/mockend/README.md

 # mockend
-Repo for granting permission to Mockend
+Repo with permission granted to Mockend